-Grow is reporting a financial loss in 2017-2018 of \$ (199,244) (2017: Loss of \$385,585), however our reserves remain healthy.
+Grow is reporting a financial surplus of \$98,758 (prior year -\$199,244) and our reserves remain healthy.
 We are focused on achieving a balanced operational budget, and ensuring Grow remains a viable and sustainable organisation in a time of great change in the not for profit and disability sectors.